actions/runner/docs/adrs/0549-composite-run-steps.md

 Customers want to be able to compose actions from actions (ex: https://github.com/actions/runner/issues/438)

 An important step towards meeting this goal is to build in functionality for actions where users can simply execute any number of steps.

+## Guiding Principles

+We don't want the workflow author to need to know how the internal workings of the action work.
+Users shouldn't know the internal workings of the composite action (for example, `default.shell` and `default.workingDir` should not be inherited from the workflow file to the action file).
+When deciding how to design certain parts of composite run steps, we want to think one logical step from the consumer.

 ## Decision